 Among the most popular hydroponic and aquaponic plants to grow include:

-- Herbs: basil, parsley, sage, mint, chives, anise, dill, thyme, catnip, tarragon, chamomile, lavender, cilantro, oregano, rosemary, coriander, fennel, cannabis
+- Herbs for Hydroponics: basil, parsley, sage, mint, chives, anise, dill, thyme, catnip, tarragon, chamomile, lavender, cilantro, oregano, rosemary, coriander, fennel, cannabis

 - Vegetables: tomatoes, radish, peas, artichokes, celery, brussels sprouts, peppers, cabbage, spinach, cauliflower, beans, lettuce, cucumbers, asparagus, broccoli